JDStraughan/JDStraughan.com/_posts/2013-03-05-html5-snake-with-source-code-walkthrough.md

 title: HTML5 Snake source code walkthrough
 tags: ["html5", "javascript", "game development"]
 excerpt: "Last month I made my first game: html5-lightcycles.
 It is a Tron inspired lightcycle game, a humble recreation of the 1980s arcade classic.
 The whole truth behind the lightcycle game includes the tidbit that when I first started playing around with the creating that game, snake was my original intention.  "
+header-img: 'img/header/lightcycles.png'
 ---

 > *Thank you [HackerNews](http://news.ycombinator.com/)* for the *front-page* love!

 <hr>

 Last month I made my first game: [html5-lightcycles](https://github.com/JDStraughan/html5-lightcycles).
 It is a Tron inspired lightcycle game, a humble recreation of the 1980s arcade classic.
 I wrote a blog post about the experience, [you can check it out here](http://jdstraughan.com/2013/02/14/my-first-game-html5-lightcycles/).
 The whole truth behind the lightcycle game includes the tidbit that when I first started playing around with the creating that game, snake was my original intention.

 For those that don't know it, snake is one of the oldest video games, with origins in the 1970s.
 Nokia put it on cell phones in 1998, and it became a staple of cell phone gaming.
 The concept is simple: you control a snake that grows when it consumes food, and dies when it hits a wall or itself.
 Some variants include obstacles, increased speed, and other mechanisms to increase difficulty.